+Synchronization with slicing

-If used, slicing is performed at the sending end as follows, and as shown in Figure 3-1.
+When used, synchronization with slicing is performed at the sending end as follows, and as shown in Figure 3-1.

 Each M-bit Transfer Frame is prepended with a 32-bit ASM, to yield a stream of M+32 bit Synchronization-Marked Transfer Frames (SMTFs).
 The ASM bit pattern shall be as shown in Figure 3-2, and represented in hexadecimal as 1ACF FC1D.